-But you can see why they did it, too: giving the Wachowskis total creative control is what made the first movie such a hit and so much fun in the theatre.
-I still adore the first Matrix movie and just try to forget about the two that I’m in.
-Travolta has done this with ‘Staying Alive’: no one remembers there’s a sequel to ‘Saturday Night Fever’.
-Or that he’s in a remake of Powell and Pressberger’s classic ‘A Matter of Life and Death’ with Olivia Newton John.
-Why would you remake a classic?
-It would be like remaking ‘The Wizard of Oz’ or ‘Casablanca’.
-They both lived that one down and it hasn’t ruined ‘Grease’ for anyone.
-Prince is still going strong but have you ever seen ‘Graffiti Bridge’?
+But you can see why they did it, too.
+Giving the Wachowskis total creative control is what made the first movie such a hit, and so much fun in the theatre.
+I still adore the first ‘Matrix’ movie and just try to forget about the two that I’m in.
+Travolta has done this with ‘Staying Alive’, no one remembers there’s a sequel to ‘Saturday Night Fever’. he lived that one down and it hasn’t ruined ‘Grease’ for anyone.
+Prince is still going strong, but have you ever seen ‘Graffiti Bridge’?
 ‘Under a Cherry Moon’?
-That has Stephen Berkoff and Kirsten Scott Thomas in it being made to look like complete fools.
+That has Stephen Berkoff and Kirsten Scott Thomas in it, being made to look like complete fools.
 Car crashes.
 At one point, Scott Thomas plays drums and raps some lines from George Clinton’s ‘Loopzilla’.
 Fortunately, most people had the decency to look away.
-Robert Altman did and she was in ‘Gosford Park’ after that.
+Robert Altman did, and she was in ‘Gosford Park’ after that.

 I wish we’d had more time on set to get it right.
 Maybe now, with digital filming as well as animation, we could have done more takes… but that’s the movie business.
-So many films that should have come out as masterpieces came out as flops, because the ambition of their conception outstripped the technical and logistical ability of film-makers to realise their initial concepts, on the screen.
+So many films that should have come out as masterpieces came out as flops.
+The ambition of the film-makers overreached their technical and logistical ability to realise their initial concepts, on the screen.

 EP: What happened next?